ForensicArtifacts/artifacts-kb/README.md

 docs/sources, and update the corresponding index.rst file.

 Please do not mention tools that can be used to extract information from the artifact.
-The goal of the Digital Forensics Artifact Knowledge Base is to describe artifacts, not to provide yet another repository of tools.
+The goal of the Digital Forensics Artifact knowledge base is to describe artifacts, not to provide yet another repository of tools.

 Make sure that URLs of referenced sources can be resolved, dead links will